Looks like I can't bitch no more.

 murders.
 If we can’t get satisfaction within the present limits of the law, like

-‘Satanic Verses’ which insults God and His
+a ban on this blasphemous book, ‘Satanic Verses’ which insults God and His

 Prophets – including those Prophets honoured by Christians, Jews as well as